Dolores Hitchens: Biography

 Hitchens was born in Texas on December 25, 1907.
 She was the daughter of W.H.
 Robbins and Myrtle Statham, who married in Caldwell County, Texas in 1901.
 In 1910, Dolores (as Julia C. Robbins) and her apparently widowed mother were living with Dolores's paternal grandfather in San Antonio.

 Sometime over the next decade, Dolores's mother married a second time, to an unknown Norton, but she was divorced by the time mother and daughter showed up in the 1920 census for Kern County, California.

 Myrtle married a third time in 1922, to Oscar (a.k.a.
 Arthur) Carl Birk.
 The Birk family was living in Long Beach by 1930 and Dolores apparently assumed her stepfather's surname.

 Hitchens married, in about 1934, Beverley S. Olsen, a radio operator on a merchant vessel, and their 1940 household included the widowed Myrtle Birk.

-It is not known whether Dolores divorced Olsen or was widowed, but she apparently married Hubert A. Hitchens by the early 1940s, as they had a child together in 1942.
+It is not known whether Dolores divorced Olsen or was widowed, but she apparently married Hubert A. Hitchens, a Railroad Police, by the early 1940s, as they had a child together in 1942.

 Dolores died in Orange County, California on August 1, 1973, and Hubert died in Riverside County in 1979.